 8. Canadian Whisky

 Canadian whisky is a distinct type of blended spirit made in Canada and differs in taste and recipe from its American counterparts.
 Generally, Canadian whisky is lighter and smoother than whiskeys from the U.S. Though the main grain used to make most Canadian whiskies is corn, at one time a very flavourful rye mash was used in its production and even today, the term “rye” or “rye whisky” is used interchangeably with Canadian whisky.
+It’s one of the most popular Canadian liquors enjoyed by many.
+Some of the popular Canadian whisky’s are Crown Royal, Canadian Club and Forty Creek.

 9. Double Double

 Tim Hortons is a Canadian institution, with about 4,600 restaurants nationwide serving up coffee and donuts.
 The chain, which is slowly penetrating the U.S. fast-food market, is a Canadian icon and you will find one in almost any town and along almost every major highway.
+When ordering coffee, the term “double double” – meaning two creams and two sugars – is part of the quintessential Canada drink experience.